kanikakasharma/learning-library/developer-library/converged-db-for-developers/weblogic/lab6.md

 1. Open the Firefox browser and navigate to http://localhost:7101/resources/html/endPointChecker.html.
 OR You can use the bookmark **DataType-End Point Check Utility** under **ConvergedDB-Workshp in Bookmark Toolbar**

+## Step-1: Retrieve JSON data

+1. Open the Firefox browser and navigate to http://localhost:7101/resources/html/endPointChecker.html.
+OR You can use the bookmark **DataType-End Point Check Utility** under **ConvergedDB-Workshp in Bookmark Toolbar**

 2. Click on the drop-down to see the list of datatypes shown in workshop

 3. Select **JSON** datatype and click on **Change View** button to change